rayxuan2000/GPT-and-LLM/README.md

 - "self-attention" just means that the keys and values are produced from the same source as queries.
 In "cross-attention", the queries still get produced from x, but the keys and values come from some other, external source (e.g. an encoder module).

 - "Scaled" attention additional divides wei by 1/sqrt(head_size).
 This makes it so when input Q,K are unit variance, wei will be unit variance too and Softmax will stay diffuse and not saturate too much.

+- In the second phase, we just add attention module.
+Detailed structure can be found in Diagram part.

+- LayerNorm and BatchNorm: Horizontal and Vertical difference, to put it simply
 ## Conclusion